pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_300.md

 Update: Apr 25, 2018

-## Introduction - Remote Agent Install and Synchronization of an On-prem database
+## Introduction - Remote Agent Install and On-prem to On-prem database Synchronization

-This lab covers installation and configuration of DIPC remote agent along with synchronization of an on-prem database.
+This lab covers installation and configuration of DIPC remote agent along with synchronization of two on-prem database schemas.
 Agents allow synchronization of data from sources outside Oracle Cloud.
-Two VMs within Ravello will be used to simulate a DIPC instance and an On-Prem database server.
+Two VMs within Ravello will be used to simulate a DIPC instance and an On-Prem database servers.
+The target and source schemas will reside in the same database.
 Ravello VMs are being used to simulate cloud instances and do not have Identity Cloud Service (IDCS).
 Modifications will be made before porting to a GSE environment.

 This lab supports the following use cases:
 -   Configure Remote DIPC Agent
--   Synchronize On-Premise Database
+-   Synchronize two On-Premise Databases

 ## Objectives